zeroInterest/zeroInterest.github.io/_posts/amazon-web-scraping/2021-06-21-scraping-amazon-reviews-and-analysing-their-sentiment.md

 ### Scraping one review page
-Now after understanding the HTML structure of the page, let’s use the `rvest` package, a package that makes it easy to scrape data from HTML web pages, inspired by libraries like [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/).
+Now after understanding the HTML structure of the page, let’s use the `r rvest` package, a package that makes it easy to scrape data from HTML web pages, inspired by libraries like [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/).